robliou/bit-test/README.md

 ### Executing program

-* ``npm start`` or ``npm run dev`` to execute suggested tests for the file Note- you can add additional tests to the ``src/index.ts`` file by simply adding the following methods to the end of the file:
+* ``npm start`` or ``npm run dev`` to execute suggested tests for the file ** Note- you can run additional tests to the ``src/index.ts`` file by simply adding methods to the end of the file using the following signature:
   ``assert.deepEqual(detectPatterns("XXX.bit"), new Set(["XXX"]));``

-* ``npm test`` to run through all 100+ tests using the Mocha/Chai framework Note- if you already have your own testing framework in place, then you can simply copy and paste the src/index.ts file directly into your own testing folder.
+* ``npm test`` to run through all 100+ tests using the Mocha/Chai framework ** Note- if you already have your own testing framework in place, then you can simply copy and paste the src/index.ts file directly into your own testing folder

 ## Help